mauricett/FishBrain/README.md

 &nbsp;
 &nbsp;
 Old dataset: <a href="https://huggingface.co/datasets/mauricett/lichess_sf">HuggingFace dataset</a>.
 The data is extracted from the <a href="https://database.lichess.org/">lichess.org open database</a> and contains literally all games from 2023 for which Stockfish evaluations were available.
-The format is a bit shittye.
-(It uses on-the-fly decompression with <a href="https://github.com/facebook/zstd">Zstandard</a>.
+The format is a bit shitty.
+(It requires on-the-fly decompression with <a href="https://github.com/facebook/zstd">Zstandard</a> making it difficult to work with...)

 # Future directions?
 Leela has produced enormous amount of data which is freely available.
-Would be cool to utilize this in the future, on top of the Stockfish data. <a href="https://storage.lczero.org/files/">So much data...</a>
+Would be cool to utilize this in the future, on top of the Stockfish data. <a href="https://storage.lczero.org/files/">So much data.</a> Ideally, I want to compress as much of this as I can into a *deduplicated* dataset of FEN positions.